Guides for families, kids and individuals

 Navigating our exhibitions, galleries and vessels is easy and fun.

-Our foyer will be temporarily closed for February, with our ticket office relocated to the side of the museum closest to Murray Street.
+Our foyer will be temporarily closed, with our ticket office relocated to the side of the museum closest to Murray Street.
 Our staff will be available to help you find your way.